You will see mentions of both cat hair and cat fur. The two terms are often used interchangeably, but is there any difference?

-Different Types of Cat Hair and Coats
+Types of Cat Hair and Coats

 Like all hair, cat hair originates in the epidermis (under the skin), and the type of hair determines the structure.
 There is a muscle next to the root, just under the skin, that is extremely sensitive to temperature.
-In cold weather, or when a cat is frightened or alarmed this muscle contracts, causing the attendant hair to "stand straight up," causing that "Halloween cat" look that is so familiar.
+In cold weather, or when a cat is frightened or alarmed this muscle contracts, causing the attendant hair to "stand straight up," creating that "Halloween cat" look that is so familiar.
 Cats may have from one to three types of hair in their coats, referenced sometimes as "double coat," or "triple coat," plus those distinctive whiskers, which are also hairs.

-The longer, stiffer hairs that extend out past the "base coat" (awn hairs).
+Guard hairs are the longer, stiffer hairs that extend out past the "base coat" (awn hairs).
 These are the hairs that usually determine the basic color of the cat.
 Guard hairs help in retarding water to keep a cat dry.

-Softer, fluffier hair that provides warmth.
+The undercoat is also called down.
+It is the softer, fluffier hair that provides warmth.
 This is the hair that tends to mat if a cat is not groomed regularly.

 There are several different definitions of awn hairs, depending on the breed of cat, but awn hairs usually form the basic coat.
 In some breeds, the (finer) awn hairs may be the same length as the guard hairs, while in other breeds, such as the Manx, the guard hairs are longer.

-- Curly Hair vs Straight Hair
+Curly Hair vs. Straight Hair

 As in humans, curly hair in cats has flattened shafts while straight hair has round shafts.